Eurypterid: Carboniferous and Permian

 Adelophthalmus became the most common of all late Paleozoic eurypterids, existing in greater number and diversity than surviving stylonurines, and diversified in the absence of other eurypterines.
 Out of the 33 species referred to Adelophthalmus, 23 (69%) are from the Carboniferous alone.
 The genus reached its peak diversity in the Late Carboniferous.
 Though Adelophthalmus had already been relatively widespread and represented around all major landmasses in the Late Devonian, the amalgamation of Pangaea into a global supercontinent over the course of the last two periods of the Paleozoic allowed Adelophthalmus to gain an almost worldwide distribution.

 During the Late Carboniferous and Early Permian Adelophthalmus was widespread, living primarily in brackish and freshwater environments adjacent to coastal plains.
 These environments were maintained by favorable climate conditions.
 They did not persist as climate changes owing to Pangaea's formation altered depositional and vegetational patterns across the world.
 With their habitat gone, Adelophthalmus dwindled in number and had already gone extinct by the Leonardian stage of the Early Permian.

 Mycteroptids and hibbertopterids continued to survive for some time, with one genus of each group known from Permian strata: Hastimima and Campylocephalus respectively.
 Hastimima went extinct during the Early Permian, as Adelophthalmus had, while Campylocephalus persisted longer.
-A massive incomplete carapace from Permian deposits in Russia represents the sole fossil remains of the species C. permianus, which might have reached 1.4 m in length, while originally considered to be Late Permian in age other sources suggest a Kungurian-Roadian age for the specimen.
-A fragment of eurypterid cuticle, given the species name Woodwardopterus freemanorum is known from the terminal Permian of Australia, which represents the youngest known eurypterid.
+A massive incomplete carapace from Permian deposits in Russia represents the sole fossil remains of the species C. permianus, which might have reached 1.4 m in length, while originally considered to be Late Permian in age other sources suggest a Kungurian-Roadian age (~283-267 million years ago) for the specimen.
+A fragment of eurypterid cuticle, given the species name Woodwardopterus freemanorum is known from the terminal Permian (approximately 254-252 million years ago) of Australia, which represents the youngest known eurypterid.
 No eurypterids are known from fossil beds higher than the Permian.
 This indicates that the last eurypterids died either in the catastrophic extinction event at its end or at some point shortly before it.
-This extinction event, the Permian–Triassic extinction event, is the most devastating mass extinction recorded, and rendered many other successful Paleozoic groups, such as the trilobites, extinct.
+This extinction event, the Permian–Triassic extinction event (which occurred around 251.9 million years ago), is the most devastating mass extinction recorded, and rendered many other successful Paleozoic groups, such as the trilobites, extinct.